Sophox/sophox/README.md

 ### Google Cloud
 * Create a `custom-6-39936` VM (6 vCPUs, 36GB RAM) or better with a 15GB boot disk, and attach a 1TB Persisted SSD disk.
 * Set VM startup script to the following line, and the service should be ready in two to three days.
-You may override   Insert any env var overrides right before, e.g. `export SOPHOX_HOST=example.org; curl ... | bash`
+Insert any env var overrides right before, e.g. `export SOPHOX_HOST=example.org; curl ... | bash`
 ```
 curl --silent --show-error --location --compressed https://raw.githubusercontent.com/Sophox/sophox/master/docker/startup.gcp.sh | bash
 ```